jfederico/moodle-bbbext_bnurl/README.md

-BigBlueButton Extension - FlexURL
+BigBlueButton Extension - BN URL
 =======================
 * Copyright: Blindside Networks Inc
 * License:  GNU GENERAL PUBLIC LICENSE Version 3

 Overview
 ===========
-The FlexURL subplugin enhances the BigBlueButtonBN module by passing additional parameters when a BigBlueButtonBN session is created, joined or both.
+The BN URL subplugin enhances the BigBlueButtonBN module by passing additional parameters when a BigBlueButtonBN session is created, joined or both.
 The parameters can be custom defined, or information from user, course and activity module.

 Features
 ===========